-The gypsy moth is a that is a member of the genus Lymantria.
+The gypsy moth is a species of month that is a member of the genus Lymantria.

 The binomial name for the gypsy moth is Lymantria dispar.